 - Re-infarction: 19.0% of the PCI group vs. 24.5% of the fibrinolysis group (p < 0.05)

-Among patients with acute MI, treatment with PCI was associated with a reduction in the primary endpoint of death, clinical reinfarction, or stroke compared with thrombolytic therapy.
+Among patients with acute MI, treatment with primary PCI was associated with a reduction in the primary endpoint of death, clinical reinfarction, or stroke compared with thrombolytic therapy.
 The primary endpoint in the trial was driven primarily by a reduction in the risk of recurrent MI among patients treated by primary PCI.
 This benefit was sustained to 16 years.
-This study confirms that thrombolysis when accompanied by a very low rate of PCI (1.9% in this trial) is associated with a high rate of reinfarction.
+This study confirms that thrombolysis is associated with a high rate of reinfarction.

 Thrane PG, Kristensen SD, Olesen KKW, et al. 16-year follow-up of the Danish Acute Myocardial Infarction 2 (DANAMI-2) trial: primary percutaneous coronary intervention vs. fibrinolysis in ST-segment elevation myocardial infarction.
-Eur Heart J 2019;Sep 2:[Epub ahead of print].
+Eur Heart J 2020;41:847-54.

 Presented by Dr. Pernille Gro Thrane at the European Society of Cardiology Congress, Paris, France, September 2, 2019.

 Andersen HR, Nielsen TT, Rasmussen K, et al., on behalf of the DANAMI-2 Investigators.
 A Comparison of Coronary Angioplasty With Fibrinolytic Therapy in Acute Myocardial Infarction.
 N Engl J Med 2003;349:733-42.